paritytech/capi/docs/getting_started/setup.md

 // ...
 ```

-This allows us to interact with the Capi CLI with `deno task capi`.
+We can now use `deno task capi` to run the Capi server.

 ### NodeJS